Eve0028/classical-genetic-algorithm/README.md

 ```bash
 python main.py
 ```
+After running the command, a window will pop up where you can set the hyperparameters of the genetic algorithm and run it.
+The GUI will display the solution found in the last generation and the time it took to find it.
+After the algorithm finishes, the data and plots of the:
+- target function value from the best individual in each generation,
+- average target function value in each generation,
+- standard deviation of the target function value in each generation.

+You can find in the `generated_data` folder.

 ### Run hyperparameter search
 Choose the function which hyperparameters you want to search and define the search space in the `source/config/functions/[function].yaml` file (or add your own function).